 I am not hyper mobile and so have a regular body and am and always will be unable to do certain postures.
 I had a fractured pelvis and torn ligaments in both knees to can empathise with any injuries as well as adapting postures to suit each body via accessible yoga training.

 Yoga for me is a physical practise that uses the physical to go beyond the physical.
 I find like with most physical exercise im calmer and more centred after practise.
 I tried meditation and mindfulness at various retreats in my 20’s and 30’s but instead of achieving a peaceful or blissful state, I just became more frustrated.
 I was encouraged to try walking as a form of meditation and to continue practising postures which I have done ever since.
 Everyone is different, and you can only find out what works for you by giving things a try.
-Through a regular Yoga practise I am now able to comfortable be still and meditate for up to an hour a day, given the time.
+Through a regular Yoga practise I am now able to comfortable be still and meditate for up to half an hour a day, given the time.